There was a time,

 - It affirms that you value yourself, which directly counters the devaluation you experienced with a psychopath.

-- It will increase your confidence and diminish your feelings of vulnerability.
+- It can increase your confidence and diminish your feelings of vulnerability.

 - Confidence is something a lot of criminals don’t like, so learning self-defense may actually reduce your chances of becoming a victim in the first place.

 We can never be invulnerable to crime, unfortunately, but we can take steps to protect ourselves.
 What follows is a list of self-defense measures and resources for you to consider.
-It’s not an all-inclusive list by any means; it’s just a few ideas to get you started.
+It’s not an all-inclusive list by any means; it’s just a few ideas to get you started thinking about personal safety.

 1. Learn the basic rules of keeping yourself safe.
 The following articles will give you some practical ideas that can reduce your risk of becoming a victim.